Linked Data Event Streams

 The path to the xsd:dateTime literal in each member that defines the order of the event stream.

-Domain: ldes:EventStream or ldes:RetentionPolicy
+Domain: ldes:EventStream

 Range: a SHACL property path

-4.3. ldes:versionOfPath
+4.3. ldes:sequencePath

 The path to the IRI in each member that defines the entity of which this member is a version.

-Domain: ldes:EventStream or ldes:RetentionPolicy
+Domain: ldes:EventStream

 Range: a SHACL property path

-4.4. ldes:EventSource
+4.7. ldes:EventSource

 The class ldes:EventSource is a subclass of dcat:Distribution, the specialization being that this is a feed that uses a chronological search tree to make available a Linked Data Event Stream in order.

-4.5. ldes:retentionPolicy
+4.8. ldes:retentionPolicy

-Links to one or more retention policies.
+Links to a retention policy.

 Domain: Preferably the root node.
 Alternatively it can occur on any type of entity that is linked from the root node using tree:viewDescription.